Skip to content

 Does DocuSign fall under the US CLOUD Act?

 In practice, yes.
 DocuSign, Inc. is US-incorporated and publicly listed on NASDAQ as DOCU, meaning the consolidated group falls within CLOUD Act reach.
 A US authority can compel DocuSign to produce signed-document data it controls regardless of where that data is stored.
 DocuSign's EU data residency option reduces storage exposure but does not remove the underlying ownership question.
-The 5/5-rated QTSPs on this page — Universign, Skribble, Signaturit — are European-owned and remove that direct exposure.
+Among the alternatives here, Skribble (Swiss-incorporated, Swiss-hosted, no US sub-processor) removes that direct exposure most cleanly.
+Universign and Signaturit reduce the ownership-jurisdiction question relative to a US-listed operator but do not eliminate US exposure: both are US-private-equity-owned and run at rest on AWS, so the directory records them at CLOUD Act exposure material rather than none.

 What is the cheapest European alternative to DocuSign?

-Yousign (France, 4/5) typically offers the most accessible pricing among the eIDAS-qualified European alternatives, with SMB-range per-user plans.
-For non-regulated AES-level agreements where QES is not required, Eversign / Xodo Sign (Austria, 3/5) is lower-cost but carries direct CLOUD Act exposure post-acquisition.
+Yousign (France, EU-headquartered, EU-hosted) typically offers the most accessible pricing among the eIDAS-qualified European alternatives, with SMB-range per-user plans.
+For non-regulated AES-level agreements where QES is not required, Eversign / Xodo Sign (Austria) is lower-cost but carries CLOUD Act exposure: Direct post-acquisition (now part of US-owned Xodo).
 For teams with very low volumes, most European QTSPs offer per-envelope pricing that is competitive with DocuSign at low volumes.
 Exact current pricing should be confirmed on each vendor's page.

 Is there a GDPR-compliant alternative to DocuSign?

 All five alternatives mapped on this page operate under GDPR and publish data processing agreements.
-The strongest GDPR posture — EU ownership and EU hosting with no CLOUD Act exposure — belongs to Skribble (Switzerland, 5/5), Universign (France, 5/5), and Signaturit (Spain, 5/5).
-Yousign (4/5) has EU-primary infrastructure.
-For a formal transfer impact assessment focused on signed-document data, the 5/5 QTSPs are the recommended starting point.
+The strongest sovereignty posture (non-US ownership and non-US hosting with no CLOUD Act exposure) belongs to Skribble (Switzerland, Swiss-hosted, no US sub-processor in the data path).
+Yousign has EU-primary infrastructure and is EU-headquartered, with only minor exposure though it is US-VC-funded.
+Universign (France) and Signaturit (Spain, Namirial group) publish DPAs and are EU-operated, but both are US-private-equity-owned and AWS-hosted, so they sit at CLOUD Act exposure material.
+For a formal transfer impact assessment focused on signed-document data, Skribble is the recommended starting point, with Yousign next.

 Does any European alternative to DocuSign integrate with Salesforce or HubSpot?